 This week, 4,000 candidates were invited in the fifth CEC draw of the year.
 The last CEC draw was on March 3 and invited 4,000 candidates with a minimum CRS of 508.
 This makes the two draws nearly identical.The draw on February 17 also had a CRS of 508.

 The CRS score is taking a long time to drop because, bluntly, IRCC doesn’t have to look for candidates with lower scores.
 As of March 1, there were 14,031 Express Entry candidates in the pool with a CRS between 501 and 600.
-This means it could still take some time for those in the next score band (451-500) to see any movement.
+If IRCC has enough candidates within this score band, they can keep holding large draws until the quota is reached for Express Entry candidates.

 As always, the best thing a CEC candidate can do now is work to increase their CRS score and keep their profile updated.